-These sessions will consist of a series of (17) classes, workshops, trial sessions and field trips/outings aimed at reinforcing awareness of the benefits of physical activity and muscle- strengthening /function-sustaining exercises relevant to older adults, supporting the mechanisms of change outlined above and exploring/trialling community-based activities, as well as supporting planning and implementation of the transition towards building the exercise components of the programme into participants' day-to-day lives and making sure that they also get the recommended 150 minutes per week of moderate intensity physical Building confidence Promoting autonomy Building intrinsic motivation activity.
-Enjoyment and building of intrinsic motivation will be central throughout.
-Enjoyment (meeting hedonistic needs) Workshop topics will include: Physical Activity and Exercises for Successful Ageing.
-The "Why are we here? /What are we doing?" session at the start of the programme will be revisited to discuss the benefits of exercise and physical activity (especially Building group cohesion /relatedness internal to the group walking) and develop a clear understanding about what types of activity and exercise are needed to support healthy aging2) Staying motivated: Person-centred facilitation to help people further build and reinforce an Building social support and approval /relatedness external to the group understanding of their own reasons for wanting to maintain physical activity /exercise (ideally based on their experiences of benefit as they progress though the programme).
-Discussion should help people build a positive image of themselves in the future and intrinsic motivation to stay with the programme.
-Providing opportunities to give something back and support others /relatedness external to the group A discussion of the role of lighter activity to reduce and break up the amount of time being sedentary.
-Presenting models of effective engagement in 4) A menu of community based /day-to-day physical activity options will be developed by each local provider (this may include some of their existing services) to help people choose what activities to try. exercise /physical activity.
-5) Goal setting for sustainable transition of PA into everyday life.
-Self-regulation (planning, self-monitoring, reviewing 6) Self-monitoring - are you getting enough? • Self-monitoring of physical activity and of fitness /intensity indicators like walking pace and ability to get up and down stairs (or local hills) will be encouraged during weeks 9-24 and progress, updating plans)
+- 1) Physical Activity and Exercises for Successful Ageing.
+The "Why are we here? /What are we doing?" session at the start of the programme will be revisited to discuss the benefits of exercise and physical activity (especially walking) and develop a clear understanding about what types of activity and exercise are needed to support healthy aging - 2) Staying motivated: Person-centred facilitation to help people further build and reinforce an understanding of their own reasons for wanting to maintain physical activity /exercise (ideally based on their experiences of benefit as they progress though the programme).
+Discussion should help people build a positive image of themselves in the future and intrinsic motivation to stay with the programme. - A discussion of the role of lighter activity to reduce and break up the amount of time being sedentary. - 4) A menu of community based /day-to-day physical activity options will be developed by each local provider (this may include some of their existing services) to help people choose what activities to try. - 5) Goal setting for sustainable transition of PA into everyday life. . - 6) Self-monitoring are you getting enough?
+Self-monitoring of physical activity and of fitness /intensity indicators like walking pace and ability to get up and down stairs (or local hills) will be encouraged during weeks 9-24 and